 This section presents some information relating to legal professions such as:

-- the law officers of the state counsel’s office,
+- the state counsel’s office,

 - notaries, and